 We have significant revenues from China, operate significant facilities in China, and expect to manufacture and source more of our equipment and components from China in the future.
 During 2007 and 2006, approximately \$76.6 million and \$71.3 million, respectively, or 21% of our total revenues in each year were from customers in China.
 Our manufacturing facilities in China, as well as the significant level of revenues from China, expose us to increased risk in the event of changes in the policies of the Chinese government, political unrest, unstable economic conditions, or other developments in China or in U.S.-China relations that are adverse to trade, including enactment of protectionist legislation or trade or currency restrictions.
 In addition, orders from customers in China, particularly for large stock-preparation systems that have been tailored to a customer's specific requirements, have credit risks higher than we generally incur elsewhere, and some orders are subject to the receipt of financing approvals from the Chinese government.
 For this reason, we do not record signed contracts from customers in China for large stock-preparation systems as orders until we receive the down payments for such contracts.
 The timing of the receipt of these orders and the down payments are uncertain and there is no assurance that we will be able to recognize revenue on these contracts.
-We may experience a loss if the contract is cancelled prior to the receipt of a down payment in the event we commence engineering or other work associated with the contract.
-In addition, we may experience a loss if the contract is cancelled prior to the receipt of a letter of credit covering the remaining balance of the contract.
+We may experience a loss if the contract is cancelled prior to the receipt of a letter of credit covering the remaining balance of the contract.
 Typically, the letter of credit represents 80% or more of the total order.